whartond/aristotle/docs/usage.rst

 ---------

-The normalize command line option (also supported in the :ref:`Ruleset class constructor <target Ruleset class>` wil do the following to the internal data structure used to store metadata and filter against:
+The normalize command line option (also supported in the :ref:`Ruleset class constructor <target Ruleset class>` will do the following to the internal data structure used to store metadata and filter against:

   - ``cve`` value normalized to ``YYYY-<num>``.
 If multiple CVEs are represented in the